-The data transfer model in Equation (3) can be validated by setting the number of sectors to write to a large enough number that the seek and rotation time will be insignificant by comparison to the transfer time.
-To do this, we write 100MB in each transfer to a single disk (of the same type as used in the RAID system) connected directly to a separate test machine.
-This was to ensure that any overheads imposed by the RAID controller were bypassed.
-We also ensured that no queueing for the disk occured by waiting until a request completed before issuing another.
+The data transfer model in Equation (3) can be validated by setting the number of sectors to write to a large enough number that the seek and rotation time will be insignificant in comparison to the transfer time.
+We thus write 100MB in each transfer to a single ST3500630NS disk connected directly to a separate test machine.
+This ensures that any overheads imposed by the RAID controller are bypassed.
+We also ensure that no queueing occurs by waiting until a request completes before issuing another.
 Figure 2 compares the cumulative distribution function of the analytical data transfer time model with device measurements.
 The effects of disk zoning are clearly evident in the measurements, which are a close match to the analytical model.

-Figure 2: Data transfer time of 100MB requests on a Seagate ST3500630NS disk, compared with analytical model of zoned data transfer time
+Fig. 2.
+Data transfer time of 100MB requests on a Seagate ST3500630NS disk, compared with analytical model of zoned data transfer time